swagtop/bevy-flake/docs/macos.md

 using [osxcross][osxcross], but you can probably find one already packaged for you somewhere on the internet.

-You will not find a link to one anywhere on this repo, as it is legally dubious if one is allowed to redistribute it.
+You will not find a link to one anywhere on this repo.

 [osxcross]: https://github.com/tpoechtrager/osxcross